24/7 IT Support Denver: Help Desk and Escalation Planning

 Talent Competition

 Denver consistently ranks among the top tech markets in the country, with major companies like Google, Amazon, and Oracle maintaining significant presences here.
-This drives up salaries for IT professionals—the average IT support specialist in Denver earns $65,000-$85,000, while network engineers and security professionals command $90,000-$140,000.
+This drives up salaries for IT professionals—the IT labor costs vary by role, experience, certification, and market demand.

 For businesses trying to hire their own IT staff, this competition is a major challenge.
 For managed IT support providers, it means they need to pay competitive wages to attract talent—which is reflected in pricing but also ensures you're getting qualified professionals.